yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-(schema-free)-api.markdown

 # FIFO

-[FIFO support] is off by default with {{Document}} entries (same as with POJO).
+[FIFO support] is off by default with `Document` entries (same as with POJO).
 To enable FIFO support, modify the type introduction code and set the desired FIFO support mode.
 For example:

 {gdeck:os_simple_space|top}
 {gcard:Spring Namespace Configuration}